PokemonGoMap/RocketMap/docs/extras/Speed-Scheduler.md

 # Speed Scheduler

-Speed Scheduler is an alternative scheduler to Hex Scan or Spawnpoint Scan with a speed limit and full support for spawnpoint discovery, exact spawnpoint spawntime and duration identification, and automatic transition from spawnpoint discovery to identification to only scanning spawnpoints.
+Speed Scheduler is an alternative scheduler to Hex Scan with a speed limit and full support for spawnpoint discovery, exact spawnpoint spawntime and duration identification, and automatic transition from spawnpoint discovery to identification to only scanning spawnpoints.

 ## Features